Bongani-4/FarmGuardian-Android/README.md

 ## Attribution

-- Project Author: BONGANI NJATHU
+- Current Project Author: BONGANI NJATHU
 - Date: December 24, 2023

 Feel free to use and share this project in accordance with the license terms.